Lethologica: Interesting Facts & How to Prevent It

 Tips to Overcome Tip of the Tongue

 Don’t Dwell on It: Ruminating on the word you can’t remember might actually make it harder for you to remember it next time.
 If you can’t look it up or solve it right away, it may be better to move on to something else.
+Maybe playing Wordle is the break you need.

 Stress Less: Studies suggest that stress is a factor that may increase how frequently you experience lethologica.
 You’re less likely to experience TOT if you’re less stressed.